Introduction

 Assuming proper maintenance and driving habits that maximize mpg performance – such as lower speeds, gradual acceleration and avoiding excessive idling – used smart cars return excellent gas mileage.
 User-reported estimates for older models generally hit EPA numbers or exceed 30 mpg in combined driving.
 Some drivers even see 40+ mpg with careful highway driving.
 Given the lack of recent redesigns before smart left the U.S., gas mileage remains strong rather than dropping over time as with many aging vehicles.

 Of course, not every smart car still clocks EPA ratings.
 Higher mileage smarts over 100,000 require more maintenance costs, reducing gas mileage.
 City driving with more stop-and-go traffic noticeably cuts mpg too.
-However, the tiny light-weight construction continues powering remarkable gas mileage relative to larger used vehicles.
+However, the tiny light-weight construction continues powering remarkable Smart car gas mileage relative to larger used vehicles.
 For savvy buyers focusing on fuel efficiency over features, picking up a second-hand smart car still pays dividends at the pump.

 Smart Car Reliability Concerns and Safety